Choosing a Murphy Bed

 A Murphy bed is a clever piece of furniture that allows rooms to serve multiple purposes.
 Many people recognize the wall bed for its unique fold-up lifting system that allows it to seamlessly become flush with a wall when it's not in use.
 Once the bed is folded up, you have valuable floor space to go about your day.

-But how exactly do Murphy beds work?
-There are two systems to consider: The traditional metal spring or pistons systems and the modern Lori Bed system, which doesn’t involve metal coils or force-loaded components.
+But how does a Murphy bed work?
+There are two systems to consider: The traditional metal spring or piston systems and the modern Lori Bed double chamber gas piston mechanism.

 The Early Design